 And suddenly the Persian is given an apartment.
-He is no longer in a corner, no longer in filth; he is as a light apartment-three whitewashed rooms.
+He is no longer in a corner, no longer in filth; he has a light apartment-three whitewashed rooms.
 He is bewildered.
 He, the down-trodden, ignorant, Persian is ready to cry.
-In his apartment there is a gas-stove, a bath with hot water.
+In his apartment there is 1 gas-stove, a bath with hot water.
 He comes home from his work, washes, eats hot food, and everywhere around him is light and cleanliness.
 What should he do now?
 Somehow he must arrange his life differently.
 He must now spend his after-working hours differently.
 And here we see a man becoming transformed.
 He is cleaner, he has bought himself a neck-tie and a shirt.
 He goes to the club; he is learning to read; the Persian is becoming a cultured worker.
-And suddenly the Persian is given an apartment. ing a cultured worker.

 That is the essence of home construction in the U. S. S. R. That is its enormous significance.
 I saw hundreds of such houses in Baku scattered in small towns near the oil fields.
 Architecturally they are beautiful.
 They are light and comfortable.
-There they a.
-There is the village and the club, flower-beds a is the village and the club, flower-beds and electric railways which take one to work.
+There is the village and the club, flower-beds and electric railways which take one to work.
 The local administration took it upon itself to build houses for the workers.
-It spent more than was allotted for housing and the centre raised objections, but when people from Moscow came around and saw the difference between the old horrible barracks and the new villages, they said smilingly:
+It spent more than was allotted for housing and the centre raised objections, but when people from Moscow came around and saw the difference between the old horrible barracks and the new villages, they said smilingly: "Fine!"